jl-bernal/jl-bernal.github.io/index.md

 <img src="assets/imgs/jlb.jpg" style="width:300px;height:402px;float:left;margin:20px">

-I am a Davis Postdoctoral Fellow at Johns Hopkins University in Baltimore, US, working primarily with Prof. Marc Kamionkowski.
-Just before moving to Johns Hopkins, I earned my PhD title at the Institute of Cosmos Science in the University of Barcelona (ICC-UB), under supervision of Prof. Licia Verde.
+I am a Davis Postdoctoral Fellow at the Department of Physics and Astronomy of Johns Hopkins University in Baltimore, US, working primarily with the group of Prof. Marc Kamionkowski.
+Just before moving to Johns Hopkins, I earned my PhD title at the Institute of Cosmos Sciences in the University of Barcelona (ICC-UB), under supervision of Prof. Licia Verde.

 Mainly, I work on the interface between theoretical and observational cosmology, with special interest in dark matter and the phenomenology of models beyond &Lambda;CDM in cosmological observables.
 During the last years, my interests have been increasingly overlaping with extragalactic astrophysics, working on probes like line-intensity mapping that are sensitive both to cosmology and astrophysics.
 I also have dedicated much work and thought to tensions between cosmological observations and agnostic approaches to analyze their measurements.